rupesh-dev30/DevForum/README.md

 1. Fork the repository

-2. Create a new branch (git checkout -b improve-feature)
+2. Create a new branch

+git checkout -b improve-feature

 3. Make your changes

+4. Commit the changes

-4. Commit (git commit -m 'Improve feature')
+git commit -m "Improve feature"

-5. Push to the branch (git push origin improve-feature)
+5. Push to the branch

+git push origin improve-feature

 6. Create a Pull Request 🎉